SubhasisDash/Regisrty/README.md

 # Regisrty
 Contains:
-Global exception handling
+Global exception handling,
-One to many implementation
+One to many implementation,
-Parent from child attribute query
+Parent from child attribute query,
 Child from parent attribute methods